NornirAS/HACKATHON_2023/SERVICE.md

 ### Ghosts

-Exaplin how other teams can get a ghost from your service.
+Explain how other teams can get a ghost from your service.

   - Contact one of team members.
   - Provide UI.